turris-cz/christmas/README.md

 A Python daemon for Turris Omnia to blink its RGB LEDs like a Christmas tree.

-Only *Omnia* is supported because MOX does not have RGB LED(s) and *Turris 1.x* LAN leds can not be controlled separately (5 out of 8 diodes must share the same color).
+Only *Turris 1.x* and *Omnia* routers are supported because MOX does not have RGB LED(s).
+*Turris 1.x* LAN leds share the color settings (5 out of 8 diodes have the same color) so the effect is not so impressive there.

 ---